-If recording an incident isn’t easily accessible, workers may worry about wasting time to fill out forms for minor incidents.
+If recording an incident isn’t easily accessible, workers may worry about wasting time filling out forms for minor incidents.
 You want to minimize any barriers that may prevent employees from recording incidents in order to maximize the safety data you can analyze.

 It seems the immediate reaction whenever something occurs nowadays is to pull out the cellphone and start taking pictures.
 Often times a workplace injury is no different, and any photo evidence taken can provide good insight for the incident investigation.

 Therefore, if you are going to collect photos taken by employees for your investigation, why not take out the middleman?
 Save yourself the time by allowing employees to directly upload photos from their mobile devices to a space where you can access them while conducting the incident investigation.

 Mobile technology can even utilize the GPS location feature on smartphones to record the exact coordinates of where the incident occurred.
 With a simple click of a button, employees can pinpoint the incident location on a map and provide invaluable investigation data.